 So if you've been in an accident, read on to learn more about the types of injuries you could potentially suffer from.

-If you’ve been injured in a crash and have questions about your legal rights or eligibility to recover compensation, our New York car accident lawyers can help.
+If you’ve been injured in a crash and have questions about your legal rights or eligibility to recover compensation, our New York City car accident lawyers can help.

 Between violent movement, impacts, debris, and more, injuries from car accidents can range from minor scrapes and bruises to serious and life-threatening conditions.
 Our personal injury lawyers have decades of experience and can tell you that crashes affect each individual differently.